-Taxflash: Mileage rates – June 2018
+Taxflash: Mileage rates – December 2018

 HMRC regularly publish approved 'fuel only' rates which have, again, changed.

 Are you getting ready for 1 April 2019?

 There are two major changes to the VAT system on the way – both around April fools day

 Beware the potential tax pitfalls of the office Christmas party

 At this time of year we remind employers that the cost of parties and staff functions are not taxed on employees as a “benefit” if the amount is less than £150 per attendee.
 In most cases it is clear whether or not the cost is within, or over those limits.
 The limit is a cliff-edge; if the cost is £151 each, the full amount is taxable.

 With the prolonged uncertainty of Brexit continuing on the horizon and with no sign of clarity any time soon, what a business owner craves the most is certitude so that they can make informed decisions for the current and future benefit of themselves and their employees.